dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/preparation.md

 allows you to set these parameters and includes detailed descriptions of all parameters.

 ### Initial parameters
 All SNS parameters are set in a **.yaml** file that can then be passed as an argument to the NNS proposal that triggers the SNS launch, both for testing and in production.
-There are some parameters that have to be set and others that are set to a default value but that can also be changed.
-To make sure that all parameters are set to valid values, that are also consistent with each other, there is a tool to validate a given input file.
+To make sure that all parameters make sense and are also consistent with each other, it is recommended to test the proposal locally.

 **To create the SNS parameter yaml file and validate it, follow the steps ['Creating the configuration file'](https://github.com/dfinity/ic/tree/master/rs/sns/cli#creating-the-configuration-file)